 Its purpose is to improve transparency of securities financing transactions (SFTs) and in certain cases of total return swaps (TRS) in the shadow banking sector, giving regulators (including the European Securities and Markets Authority - ESMA - and national regulators) access to detailed information to enable them to monitor risks in that sector on an ongoing basis.

 EU SFTR aims to reduce risks by improving transparency in the securities financing markets.
 It contains 3 main pillars:

 - Collateral Reuse Requirements: the 'reuse' of financial instruments which have been provided as 'collateral' is submitted to several conditions, so that clients and counterparties understand the risks involved and give their consent to the reuse;

 - Transparency to Fund Investors Requirements: the managers of UCITS and alternative investment funds (AIFs) should make detailed disclosures to their investors of the use they make of securities financing transactions (SFTs) and total return swaps; and

 - Reporting obligations: the counterparties should report SFTs to a trade repository to provide transparency to regulators on the use of SFTs by market participants.

-Please refer to the Information Statement available in the “Useful link” section below.
+Please refer to the Information Statements available in the “Useful links” section below.